About the Learning Disability Support Team: Overview

 Back to top

-What Help Does a Student Get from EDC?
+What Help Does a Student Get from De Anza College?

-The student with a verified learning disability works closely with an EDC Advisor, who is a college Learning Disability Specialist.
+The student with a verified learning disability works closely with an Learning Disability Specialist.

 services that are